Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary

-The piece of venison in this instance was very thick, so for evenness of cooking and simplicity, it was firstly and carefully cut in half horizontally with a very sharp chef's knife before being laid in the bottom of a large cooking pot.
-The sliced red onion was added to the pot next and seasoning was added in the form of salt and pepper.
+1. The piece of venison, in this instance, was very thick, so for evenness of cooking and simplicity, it was firstly and carefully cut in half horizontally with a very sharp chef's knife before being laid in the bottom of a large cooking pot.
+The sliced red onion was added to the pot next, and the seasoning was added in the form of salt and pepper.

-Pour the red wine and the stock into the pot and put the pot on to a high heat until the liquid begins to simmer.
+2. Pour the red wine and the stock into the pot and put the pot on high heat until the liquid begins to simmer.
 Cover the pot and reduce the heat to maintain as gentle a simmer as possible for one and a half hours.
 Turn off the heat and leave the venison in the cooling liquid for one hour.

-A slotted spoon should be used to remove the venison from the partially cooled stock to a holding plate where it should be covered and left to cool completely.
+3. A slotted spoon should be used to remove the venison from the partially cooled stock to a holding plate, where it should be covered and left to cool completely.

-When the venison has been removed from the pot, peel the carrot and grate it in to the stock.
-Bring the stock back to a gentle simmer for five minutes, stirring occasionally with a wooden spoon.
+4. When the venison has been removed from the pot, peel the carrot and grate it into the stock.
+Bring the stock back to a gentle simmer for five minutes, occasionally stirring with a wooden spoon.
 Turn off the heat, cover and also leave to cool.

 5. When the venison is cool, take two forks and use them to shred the meat, exactly as you would do when preparing pulled pork.

-Put the pulled venison back in to the pot with the stock and carrot and stir well.
+6. Put the pulled venison back into the pot with the stock and carrot and stir well.
 Take the puff pastry from the fridge and allow it to sit for 15 to 20 minutes to come up to room temperature.

 7. Suspend a fine sieve over a large bowl and carefully strain the venison, carrot and stock combination.

-Cut the pastry in to four equal sized pieces.
+8. Cut the pastry into four equal-sized pieces.